SAP-archive/teched2020-ANA363/exercises/ex1/README.md

 ### Step 10

 Before we venture any further, let’s take a tour of the various parts of the smart wrangler UI.

-If your dataset is larger than 2000 rows, you will see a popup, informing you how big your dataset is and that the first 2000 rows have been sampled in the wrangler.
-The wrangler samples large datasets for the sake of interactive responsiveness.The Dataset Overview in the Details pane replaces the card view from the classic wrangler.
+*If your dataset is larger than 2000 rows, you will see a popup, informing you how big your dataset is and that the first 2000 rows have been sampled in the wrangler.
+The wrangler samples large datasets for the sake of interactive responsiveness.

+*The Dataset Overview in the Details pane replaces the card view from the classic wrangler.
 It lists the columns and groups measures and dimensions.

-Your data occupies the spreadsheet.Because you are working with an embedded dataset, you can freely toggle back and forth between the wrangler and story builder.In the Actions group of the toolbar, you have the menu options specific to wrangling.
+*Your data occupies the spreadsheet.

+*Because you are working with an embedded dataset, you can freely toggle back and forth between the wrangler and story builder.

+*In the Actions group of the toolbar, you have the menu options specific to wrangling.

 ![][image-10]
 ### Step 11